mschneider94/information-management-system/README.md

 ## Introduction

-This Information Management System is (currently just the beginning, hopefully will change soon...) a dynamic solution to Store and View/Review all kinds of informations in flexible schemes.
+This Information Management System is (currently just the beginning, hopefully will change soon...) a dynamic solution to Store and View/Review all kinds of informations in flexible schemas.

 The underlying need is mostly the same as with classic Document Management Systems.